reymon359/book-sentences/books/the-clean-coder/README.md

 The need to test first forces you to think about _good design_.

-But the tests you write after the fact are _defense_.
+The tests you write after the fact are _defense_.
 The tests you write first are _offense_.

 TDD is the professional option.
 It is a discipline that enhances certainty, courage, defect reduction, documentation, and design... ...it could be considered _unprofessional_ not to use it.